rundeck/docs/docs/administration/projects/resource-model-sources/servicenow.md

 - `mappingParams`: A set of ";" separated mapping entries.
 This values are going to override the default mapping one by one.
-  The minimal mapping needed is the `username`, because ServiceNow servers lacks a username field to map:
+  The minimal mapping needed is the `username`, because ServiceNow&reg; servers lacks a username field to map:

 ```
 username.default=root